cmu-delphi/covidcast/Python-packages/covidcast-py/DEVELOP.md

 Sphinx documentation is in the `docs/` folder.
 See "Building the Package and Documentation" below for information on how to build the documentation.

-The CI workflow is stored in the repos top level directory in `.github/workflows/python_ci.yml`
+The CI workflow is stored in the repo's top level directory in `.github/workflows/python_ci.yml`

 ## Development
 These are general recommendations for developing.
 They do not have to be strictly followed,